A Complete Guide to Testing with Mira Fertility

 - Test at the same time of one day during the cycle.

 - Use a fresh urine sample and try to perform the test within 1 hour after collecting the urine (the hormones may degrade if you store it longer).

 - Insert the test wand immediately into the Analyzer after sampling the urine.

-- Place the sample end of the wand into the urine for no less than 10 seconds and no longer than 25 seconds.
+- Place the sample end of the wand into the urine for 10-20 seconds.